Aboriginal Education

 - Cultural Week

-The South Australian Aboriginal Secondary Training Academy (SAASTA) provides Aboriginal and Torres Strait Islanders students with the opportunity to complete SACE subjects and VET Courses through a culturally tailored program.
-Through SAASTA, students develop the academic and personal skills required to achieve in the areas of sport, education, health and culture.
-At school, Ocean View College’s SAASTA students will receive support from specialist SAASTA teachers, ACEOs, AETs and Clontarf team members.
-The Ocean View College Aboriginal Education Team has developed a specialised pathway for Aboriginal and Torres Strait Islander Students to achieve SACE.
+The South Australian Aboriginal Secondary Training Academy (SAASTA) provides Aboriginal and Torres Strait Islander students with the opportunity to complete SACE subjects and VET courses through a culturally tailored and supportive program.
+Through their participation in SAASTA, students develop the academic, personal and leadership skills required to succeed in the areas of sport, education, health and culture.

-For more information, please watch the following YouTube video, check out the Information Guide, visit the SAASTA website or speak to Ocean View College’s SAASTA Coordinator, Lawrence Fantus.
+For more information please visit the SAASTA website or speak to Ocean View College’s SAASTA Coordinator, Annelise Farrelly.

 Clontarf Academy